 Berry For Zone 5

 This is a perennial shrub that blooms in the spring and summer months.
-This has green foliage, and it has purple flowers.
-This blooms in the early summer months, and it has fruits or seeds to go with it.
-This has fruits and seed production, and this happens in the summer months, and it continues until the summer ends.
+This perennial has green foliage, and it has purple flowers.
+This plant thrives in the early summer months, and it has fruits or seeds to go with it.
+This plant has fruits and seed production, and this happens in the summer months, and it continues until the summer ends.
 This is a tree that has a moderate life span, and when it reaches the maturity level, it will reach up to two feet.

 This tree can be found in nurseries, garden stores, or the other plant dealers.
 This is a plant that cannot survive the temperatures, and this is a plant that has a low tolerance to drought.
 This plant has moderate growth to it, and it blooms in the early summer months.